| Home | Legal

 3. Consent to the Processing of the Data

-This consent is expressed at the time of Registration by checking the Terms and Conditions box after having read the TERMS page
+This consent may be is expressed at the time of Registration by checking the Terms and Conditions box after having read the TERMS page.

 4. Rights of Data Subject

-a) Right to Refuse publication of certain parts of the Data
+a) Defacto Right to Refuse publication of certain parts of the Data

 b) Right to Rectify the Data

-The Data will be processed by the Registry following the consent given at the time of registration (see 3. above) and/or after any modification of the Data made by the Data Subject (see b. below) but parts of it (Phone, Fax and e-Mail) will not be used in the result of WHOIS queries or made publicly available.
+The Data will be processed by the Registry following the consent given at the time of registration (see 3. above) and/or after any modification of the Data made by the Data Subject (see b. below) but parts of it (Phone, Fax and e-Mail) will not be used in the result of WHOIS queries or made publicly available unless further and explicit consent is given.

 Once the Data has been processed by the Registry, the Data Subject has the possibility to verify, edit or delete the Data simply by using the appropriate form on the NIC.TM web site.